UofT-DSI/production/lessons/part_2/production_2_data_engineering.md

 + Consecutive elements in a column are stored next to each other.
 + Example: parquet.
-+ Accessing columns will tend to be faster than accessing columns.
++ Accessing columns will be faster than accessing columns.
 + Faster for retrieving columns.

 :::